 The Local Chapter Committee provides a major link between the APHON Board and APHON membership.
 This committee helps chapters get started and maintain their activities, and is a primary source of communication between APHON members, APHON Local Chapters, and the APHON Board.

 The committee is made up of one chair and 8 committee members.
 These individuals have been active within their own local chapters and understand the concerns, problems, and questions of local chapters.
-The Chair of the Local Chapter Committee assists chapters which are getting started and chapters in their organizational year, while committee members are the resource for chartered local chapters.
+The Chair of the Local Chapter Committee assists chapters that are getting started and chapters in their organizational year, while committee members are the resource for chartered local chapters.
 Each committee member is assigned to serve as a liaison to several chartered local chapters in order to assist with chapter operations, encourage, communicate information, ensure that reports are completed on time, and celebrate your accomplishments.

-Scarlett Czarnecki, BSN RN CPHON®
+Scarlett Czarnecki, MSN BSN RN CPHON®

 Loma Linda University Children's Hospital Loma Linda, CA